velopaymentsapi/velo-java-examples/README.md

 initial API keys (which you’ll use in the example code).
 Please contact your [Velo representative](https://developer.velopayments.com/) if you haven’t already received your API keys.

+### API Authentication
+Authentication is required for all API calls.
+The Authentication process is documented in the [Velo API Documentation](http://developer.velopayments.com/api/rest).

 ### Funding Your Velo Account
 The first step you wist to complete is funding your account.
 To complete this to submit a [ACH Funding request](https://velopaymentsapi.github.io/VeloOpenApi/#operation/payorAchFundingRequest).
 This will create